shidel/FDI/README.md

         OSYS        Set in FDASK500.
 If user is in basic mode it is set to "y" to transfer system boot files.
 In advanced mode, it is set to either "y" or "n" depended on choice.

+        OALL        Set in FDASK600.
+If user wants all binary packages, it is set to 'y'

+        OSRC        Set in FDASK600.
+If user wans sources for selected packages installed it is set to 'y'

 ### Installer FDINS???.BAT scripts included on BOOT disk.